Maria Angel

 Maria Angel MBE is a British academic.
-In 2018, Angel founded and became daily operations director of the 'Normandy Youth Club–The N-Factor' charity organization located in Surrey, England.
+In 2008, Angel founded and became daily operations director of the 'Normandy Youth Club–The N-Factor' charity organization located in Surrey, England.

 Career

 Angel holds a BA (Hons) in Business and Management, as well as a PGCE certification, a QTLS status, and an FCMI.
-She is a sixth form teacher.
+Now a former sixth form teacher, presently handles high-profile artistes as a Public Relations Consultant.

 The Normandy Youth Club

-Angel founded the 'Normandy Youth Club–The N-Factor' charitable institution in January 2018.
+Angel founded the 'Normandy Youth Club–The N-Factor' charitable institution in January 2008.
 The community organization was targeted to help combat the increasing incidents of youth crime in Normandy, Surrey, England and its surrounding hamlets.

 The group was staffed and run by volunteers.
 It was based out of Normandy Village Hall and catered specifically to rural youth aged eight to 18 years of age.
 The club was aimed at young people from disadvantaged and marginalised communities in Normandy and its surrounding hamlets, including those from minority group communities.
 The club was closed in October 2018 due to a lack of funding.